Link-Jon/Link-CC/README.md

-# CC-OSish

-don't try to use this readme file as lua.

-So, this is just an attempt to make some quality of life improvements to CC. thats it really.
+# CC-OSishSo, this is just an attempt to make some quality of life improvements to CC. thats it really.

 Also, many things that  let you use it as a.. 'family pc' I guess.
 In this I mean there are currently three levels to the... ehh. "os"~.

 Teir 0 -- Guest.
 Has very small access... should probably make it even less access.